William Sinclair, 1st Earl of Caithness

 William Sinclair (1410-1480), 1st Earl of Caithness (1455-1476), last Earl (Jarl) of Orkney (1434-1470 de facto, –1472 de jure), 2nd Lord Sinclair and 11th Baron of Roslin was a Norwegian and Scottish nobleman and the builder of Rosslyn Chapel, in Midlothian.

 In The Scots Peerage by James Balfour Paul he is designated as the 1st Lord Sinclair, but historian Roland Saint-Clair designates him the 2nd Lord Sinclair in reference to his father, Henry II Sinclair, Earl of Orkney, being the first person recorded as Lord Sinclair by public records.

 Early life

 He was the son of Henry II Sinclair, Earl of Orkney and Egidia Douglas, daughter of Sir William Douglas of Nithsdale and maternal granddaughter of Robert II of Scotland.
 He was also the grandson of Henry I Sinclair, Earl of Orkney.

-His father Henry, who had been a de facto Earl of Orkney, died in 1420; William travelled to Copenhagen in 1422 to establish his claim to the Earldom, but David Menzies was appointed instead, to rule as William's guardian until he came of age.
-In 1424, William succeeded in wresting de facto control of the earldom from his guardian, but it was not until 1434 that he was acknowledged as Earl of Orkney by King Eric VII of Denmark, Norway and Sweden, sovereign of Orkney.
+His father Henry, who had been a de facto Jarl of Orkney, died in 1420; William travelled to Copenhagen in 1422 to establish his claim to the Jarldom, but David Menzies was appointed instead, to rule as William's guardian until he came of age.
+In 1424, William succeeded in wresting de facto control of the earldom from his guardian, but it was not until 1434 that he was acknowledged as Jarl of Orkney by King Eric VII of Denmark, Norway and Sweden, sovereign of Orkney.